vanus-labs/docs/user-manual/introduction/architecture.md

 ### Timing

-It has implemented the Delay and Schedule Event feature, with the help of the Hierarchical Timing Wheels, Vanus supports precise second-grade and unlimited future time delivering.
+It has implemented the Delay and Schedule Event feature, with the help of the Hierarchical Timing Wheels, Vanus supports precise second and unlimited future time delivering.
 More about them, you can see[Special Event](../concepts/special-messages.md).

 ## Vanus Connect